GEUSjesper/geoprior1d/README.md

 Visualizes the resistivity of the first 100 prior models generated.
 If water table is part of the prior model it will be represented with small black lines indicating the depth to the water table.
 The x-axis is the prior realization numbers, and the y-axis is the depth.
 The colorscale is specially designed for resistivity visualization.

+## **4. Example**
+For full example including guiding figures see user manual: *Manual for GeoPrior1D.pdf*

+1. Locate and run the executable file.

+2. This walkthrough will work with three classes.
+Press the ‘Add class’ button three times.

+3. Three rows are now created in the class data table.
+Now we need to edit them for our purpose.
+Our example considers sand, clay, and chalk layers.
+We know that our sand layers can be relatively thick (1-50 m), our clay layers are a bit thinner (1-10 m), and the chalk can be very thick and should be at the bottom of our models.
+We also want to adjust the color of our layers so that sand is yellow, clay is brown, and chalk is purple.
+The color assistant will help us see the colors we’ve chosen.

+4. We also need to assign resistivities to the three classes.
+Her we will chosen 100 Ωm for the sand, 20 Ωm for the clay and 200 Ωm for the chalk.
+To start we set the resistivity uncertainty of all three classes to 0.05.
+To inspect the resistivity values we have chosen we press the ‘Resistivity histograms’ button.

+5. Now we need to use the unit data table to arrange the chosen classes in a stratigraphic order.
+We will add two units, 1) contain sand and clay layers, this could for example be deposits on a fluvial plain.
+2) contains only the chalk layer, this could be the underlying bedrock in the area.
+We press ‘Add unit’ two times.

+6. We enter the classes 1 and 2 (sand and clay) in the first unit.
+We let the models minimum have 4 layers in this sequence and maximum 8.
+We want the unit package to be at least 30 meters thick and allow it to become 100 meters thick.
+In the second unit we enter just 3 (chalk) as this is the underlying geology.
+When you are working with the last unit in the sequences the only relevant property is the classes appearing in it, as it will always fill our the remainder of the sequence.

+7. We have now input enough information to generate an ensemble of prior realizations.
+To see how we are doing we press the ‘Generate 100 prior samples’ button.

+8. We are happy we the settings we’ve chosen and therefore want to save them for later.
+We press the ‘Save as…’ button and save the file as ‘prior_example’.
+You will see the working filename change.
+If we at a later point want to edit this prior setup, we simple open the excel file using ‘Open..’ button.

+9. Since we’ve decided that we are happy with the setup we want to generate more realizations.
+To do this enter the desired numbers of realizations in the ‘No. of models’ field.
+Then press the ‘Generate N prior samples’ button.
+A progress dialog will open to show the time remaining.
+Once finished a pop-up will show you have successful the operation was.

+10. Lastly, we want to inspect the prior generated in more detail.
+To do this we can utilize the ‘Prior summary’ button.
+This will open a new window with advanced statistics we can study about the prior.

+11. Congratulations you have now generated your first prior file prior_example_N1000000_dmax90_XXXXXX_XXXX.h5.
+Find it in your workfolder and use the brand-new look-up table in your next probabilistic inversion!